SorinoSSK/CPP-Notes/README.md

 ```
 // This pointer will force the char to be a const char
 char * pt_msg {"Hello World!"};         // pt_msg will store the address of H
+// If the above declaration fails, you will have to declare it with a const
+const char * pt_msg {"Hello World!"};   // this performs the same as above

 // However, the behaviour is a little different for character array.
 std::cout << p_message << std::endl;    // This will attempt to print the entire string